freeone3000/jamoo-dev-static/Why does LMDB not work in WSL.md

 *👽 It’s an alien 🛸*

 Fundamental differences in the execution, implementation, and concept of syscalls brought us to MSFT scrapping WSL1 in favor of WSL2, which is Linux in a VM.
 It’s a very good VM!
-It automatically does things like inherit runtime permissions, use windows drivers for things like CUDA and sound, can open a display on the host, many many good things
+It automatically does things like inherit runtime permissions, use windows drivers for things like CUDA and sound, can open a display on the host, many many good things.
 It can also natively access host-partition files through the wsl-ntfs driver, which is not great.

 Many problems are related to performance, but I just ran into one related to sparse files.
 They always report as their extants rather than their mapped regions